Obesity in the United States: Contributing factors

 Other factors not directly related to caloric intake and activity levels that are believed to contribute to obesity include air conditioning, the ability to delay gratification, and the thickness of the prefrontal cortex of the brain.
 Genetics are also believed to be a factor, with a 2018 study stating that the presence of the human gene APOA2 could result in a higher BMI in individuals.
 Additionally, factors contributing to the probability of obesity can occur even before birth, including maternal behaviors during gestation such as smoking or significant weight gain.

 The microbiome (population of microbes like bacteria, fungi, and viruses) of a person's gastrointestinal tract can additionally contribute to obesity, and is also modified by it.
 Lean people and obese people have been shown to have differences in their gut bacteria which affect their metabolism.

+Body positivity and Fat acceptance are movements that promote a positive view of all body sizes, including morbid obesity - and aim to curb social stigma regarding obesity.
+The movement has been the subject of significant criticism for ignoring objective scientific studies and putting participants life at risk.

 Causes of obesity

 Dietary

 In the United States, many people's diets are excessively high in calories, often due to fast food and sugary beverages.
 Individuals with obesity may consume more calories before feeling full, experience hunger more quickly, or eat in response to stress or anxiety.
 Per the USDA's Dietary Guidelines for Americans, 2020-2025, most Americans do not follow a healthy dietary pattern.
 Few individuals being tested for nutrient levels would be able to meet them without the use of fortification or enrichment.
 Americans eat an abundance of fast food.
-36.6% of adults consume fast food on a given day, which is slightly more than 1 out of every 3 people, and 2 out of 3 people consume fast food at least once a week.
+36.6% of adults consume fast food on a given day and 2 out of 3 people consume fast food at least once a week.
 While the negative effects of fast food, such as lack of nutritional value and high amounts of calories, are widely known, fast food remains popular for its convenience, specifically because it is time-efficient and cheap.

 Quantity of food consumption plays an important role as well.
 A study shows a significant increase in food portion sizes of marketplace products since the 1970s that exceed the federal standards for dietary guidance.
 Reasons for this increase include the expansion of the food industry since the seventies, marketing strategies, and customer demand.
 Extreme differences in portion sizes between the same menu items of the same franchises have also been observed.
 In some instances, American food portion sizes are as much as double the size of their British counterparts.